Hi, I’m Gerry aka The Branding Evangelist

 My mom said I was meant to perform on stages one day.
 And yes, of course, I AGREED.
 After all, deep down inside, I AM A TEMPTATION!

-The Motown brand was upbeat, uplifting, and unmistakable.
+You see, the Motown brand was upbeat, uplifting, and unmistakable.
 Its vital, unifying cross-cultural music brought soul and pop together like never before.
 Whites and blacks united in a racially divided country and segregated society.

 - Even the old and young